 11. How to send an email using SMTP Protocol?

-Note: Using the above curl command we can send emails directly to recipient email using SMTP protocol in Terminal.
-For testing, you need to replace all the “example.com” domain with your respective domain name.
+Note: Using the above curl command we can send emails directly to the recipient email using SMTP protocol in Terminal.
+For testing, you need to replace all the "example.com" domains with your respective domain names.
 Please find the short explanation of the above command :

 a. smtps: Use the SMTP address and the respective port of your domain.

-f. — insecure: This is nothing but just to skip the unknown SSL certificates
+f. -- insecure: This is nothing but skipping the unknown SSL certificates

 12. How to follow HTTP Redirect?